 - Vusers.
 Displays information about the Vusers and their status. - Errors.
 Displays error statistics. - Transactions.
 Displays data about transactions and their response times. - Web Resources.
-Displays hits, throughput, and connection data. - Web Page Diagnostics graphs display data about each monitored Web page in your script. - System Resources graphs display system resource usage data. - b.
-In the Open a New Graph dialog box, click the "+" next to a category to expand it.

-- c.
-Select a graph and click Open Graph. - d.
+Displays hits, throughput, and connection data. - Web Page Diagnostics.
+Displays data about each monitored Web page in your script. - System Resources.
+Displays system resource usage data. - 2.
+Display a new graph. - a.
+In the Open a New Graph dialog box, click the "+" next to a category to expand it. - b.
+Select a graph and click Open Graph. - c.
 Click Close to close the Open a New Graph dialog box.